orientechnologies/orientdb-docs/src/sql/SQL-Drop-View.md

 # SQL - `DROP VIEW`

-Removes a aview from the schema.
+Removes a view from the schema.

 **Syntax**